 If you enrolled at 16 or 17 but will not turn 18 on or before polling day, you will not be eligible to vote at the election.

 You have to be an Australian citizen, and have a citizen certificate number first before you can enrol.
-The Department of Immigration issues certificates.
+The Department of Immigration and border protection issues certificates.